ethereum/consensus-specs/specs/eip4844/fork.md

 ### Upgrading the state

-Since the `eip4844.BeaconState` format is equal to the `Capella.BeaconState` format, we only have to update `BeaconState.fork`.
+Since the `eip4844.BeaconState` format is equal to the `capella.BeaconState` format, we only have to update `BeaconState.fork`.

 ```python
 def upgrade_to_eip4844(pre: capella.BeaconState) -> BeaconState: